Sette/CoNAS/README.md

 <p align="center">
   <img src="img/darts.png" alt="darts" width="48%">
 </p>
 The algorithm is based on continuous relaxation and gradient descent in the architecture space.
-It is able to efficiently design high-performance convolutional architectures for image classification (on CIFAR-10 and ImageNet) and recurrent architectures for language modeling (on Penn Treebank and WikiText-2).
-Only a single GPU is required.
+It is able to efficiently design high-performance convolutional architectures for image classification (on CIFAR-10 and ImageNet).

 ## Requirements
 ```